-Matriculation fee \$5.00

-Tuition (for non-residents of

-Michigan) 15.00 each term.

-Diploma fee 5.00
+Matriculation fee......\$5.00 Tuition (for non-residents of Michigan)5.00 each term.
+Diploma fee5.00 Course Fee (all courses)35.00 each term.
+This fee includes incidental, gymnasium, and Health Service fees.
+In the Departments of Chemistry and Bacteri-